Gankra/cargo-mommy/README.md

 Good pet~ ❤️

-All of mommy's NSFW content is hidden behind CARGO_MOMMYS_MOOD, where "thirsty" is heavy teasing/flirting and "yikes" is full harsh dommy mommy kink~
+All of mommy's NSFW content is hidden behind CARGO_MOMMYS_MOODS, where "thirsty" is heavy teasing/flirting and "yikes" is full harsh dommy mommy kink~

 You can enable "true mommy chaos mode" by setting `CARGO_MOMMYS_MOODS="chill/thirsty/yikes"`, making mommy oscillate wildly between light positive affirmation and trying to break you in half~